Hindu genealogy registers at Haridwar: Preservation and digitization

-The National Mission for Manuscripts plans to digitize the bahi records of Haridwar but in the long-term and does not plan to do so soon.
-The Indian Council of Historical Research is working on digitizing the records and releasing them in a publicly-accessible format available to researchers, scholars, and historians to study stories of famines, epidemics and migrations of the past.
+The National Mission for Manuscripts plans to digitize the bahi records of Haridwar in the long term and does not plan to do so soon.
+The Indian Council of Historical Research is working on digitizing the records and releasing them in a publicly accessible format available to researchers, scholars, and historians to study stories of famines, epidemics and migrations of the past.
 Some, such as Prakash Mishra, believe it is better for the pandas to digitize their bahis themselves rather than having the government do it.
-There is also the argument that digitized records do not hold nor carry the sentimental value that physical records do, which often contain the signatures or handwriting of one's ancestors.
-Furthermore, there are privacy concerns regarding the possibility of publicly-accessible digitized records, as many of the Hardiwar records contain private details about families.
+There is also the argument that digitized records do not hold, nor carry the sentimental value that physical records do, which often contain the signatures or handwriting of one's ancestors.
+There are also privacy concerns regarding the possibility of publicly accessible digitized records, as many of the Hardiwar records contain private details about families.

 Organizational structure

 The Akhil Bhartiya Tirth Purohit Mahasabha is a national organization that runs the affairs of 30,000 panda families.
 Meanwhile, the Ganga Sabha in Haridwar runs the affairs of 2,500 panda families there.
 There are around 400–450 gadiya (offices).